danijar/granular/README.md

 # Formats

 Bags does not impose a serialization solution on the user.
-Any words can be used as types, as long as an encoder and decoder is available.
+Any words can be used as types, as long as an encoder and decoder is provided.

-Examples of encode and decode functions for commonly used types like text, Numpy arrays, images, and video are provided in [formats.py][formats].
+Examples of encode and decode functions for common types are provided in [formats.py][formats] and include:

+- Numpy
+- JPEG
+- PNG
+- MP4

-Types can be paremeterized with args that will be passed into the encoder and decoder, such as `array(float32,64,128)`.
+Types can be paremeterized with args that will be forwarded to the encoder and decoder, for example `array(float32,64,128)`.

 [formats]: https://github.com/danijar/bags/blob/main/bags/formats.py